CICM/pd-faustgen/README.md

 # faust-pd
 The FAUST compiler embedded in a Pd external

 The pure-data counterpart of the Max external faustgen~.
-This project is mainly an testing and experimental ground to embed the FAUST compiler with LLVM inside another application.
+This project is mainly a testing and experimental ground to embed the FAUST compiler with LLVM inside another application.
 The final goal is to integrate a similar feature in the application KIWI.

 ## Dependencies
 - [faust](https://github.com/grame-cncm/faust.git)